Learning Outcomes:

 • Some of the code style aspects might require your code to compile.
 So, make sure you have a working code before running the tool.
 If you have a compilation error, the tool will not run (and it will still count as one of your runs).
 So, remember to do a ./mvnw clean compile for Unix/Mac OS or .\mvnw.cmd clean compile for Windows (or include the clean compile in your exec:java@style command) before running the tool.

 • The tool will use the GitHub username that was registered in the first Hello GitHub assignment you completed.
-If you did not associate your name with a GitHub username in GitHub Classroom, you would not have received an email with the access token.
-If you have a GitHub username associated with your name in GitHub Classroom, but you did not receive an email with the access token, please contact us.
+If you did not associate your name with a GitHub username, you would not have received an email with the access token.
+If you have associated your GitHub username, but you did not receive an email with the access token, please contact us.

 • If you are using a different GitHub username (compared to the one you used in the Hello GitHub assignment), then the tool will not be able to find your repo, and therefore will not be able to run.
-Try to re-accept the GitHub Classroom invitation link (for the assignment) using the same GitHub account you registered earlier.
+You need to be using the same GitHub account you registered earlier.

 Academic Honesty

-You MUST use the GitHub repository created from the GitHub Classroom invitation link provided.
+You MUST use the GitHub repository created in the course’s GitHub Organization.

 NEVER use your own repository, or copy your code to another repository to work from.